JamesValencia45/wireless-attitude-telemetry/README.md

 MPU6050 DMP functionality was based on examples from Jeff Rowberg’s I2Cdevlib project.

-VPython display was adopted from tutorials by Paul McWhorter (toptechboy.com)
+VPython display was adopted from guides by Paul McWhorter (toptechboy.com)

 Libraries used: